Does Parents Helping Parents only serve families with young children who have special needs?

 Can a PHP Staff Member go with parents to their IEP meetings?

 With more than 56,000 children in the PHP service area, it is impossible to attend IEP’s with individual families.
 PHP Education Specialists are here to help you prepare and learn about your rights.
 We also offer ongoing training about special education so that we reach the broadest audience.

 We encourage you to bring others to your child’s IEP–a friend, family member(s), and other people who know your child and are interested in their best outcomes.
 PHP may also be able to connect you to another family who is willing to attend your IEP meeting however inviting someone who knows your child and family is often very helpful.

 When needed, PHP maintains a list of special education advocates and attorneys in our Community Resource Directory.
 Our goal is to give parents the tools they need to advocate for their children.

 How can I find a Special Education Advocate or Attorney to help me with my child’s IEP?

 Parents Helping Parents has a Resource Directory where you can search for special support your family needs, from advocates and attorneys.
 Click to find them in our Resource Directory.

 Additionally, COPAA (Council of Parent Attorneys and Advocates) maintains a database of advocates and attorneys.
-Go to http://www.copaa.org/search/custom.asp?id=1489 for their website.
+Go to Find A Professional on their website.

 When I leave a message, how long will it take until someone returns my call?

-Our goal is to respond within 24 hours during weekdays.
-When it is very busy with incoming calls, it may be up to 48 hours.
+Our goal is to respond within 24 – 48 hours.
+However, during busy times, it may take longer.

 How can I get the school district to evaluate my child?